Please note that Tapas no longer supports Internet Explorer.

 Expertly ignoring Ryka’s comments, Kyle got up to take the call.
 He instantly recognized the number displayed on the Caller I.D.
 “Chris?
 How’s it going?”

 “Hey!
-It’s good.
+Things are good.
 How are you?”
 His cousin always sounded so upbeat.
 So unlike Kyle’s usual serious, sometimes somber tone.
 Friends had always been amazed they were related.

-Even while he talked, he could feel Ryka rummaging around in his memories, trying to re-educate himself.
-It’s been almost a year since you last talked.
-I like his voice - you should call him more.
+Even while they caught up, he could feel Ryka rummaging around in his memories, trying to re-educate himself.
+It’s been almost a year since you talked last.
+I like his voice - you should call him more often.

 “Yeah, sorry about that.
-Things have been so busy.”
+Things have been busy.”

 Kyle hadn’t meant to guilt his cousin - it wasn’t like he had a lot of free time for socializing either.
 Even less when one factored in how much time Ryka spent in control of their body.
 It was starting to feel like one of those timeshare scams.
 “Me, too, so no worries.”